 • If information is left out, three dots ... must be used to show where the missing information goes.

 As Ballard and Clanchy (1988) have argued, "Learning within the university is a process of gradual socialization into a distinctive culture of knowledge, and … literacy must be seen in terms of the functions to which language is put in that culture" (p.
 14).

 • Both paraphrasing and summarising involve putting information from source material into your own words.

-• Summarising also involves putting the main idea(s) into your own words, including only the main point(s).
-Summaries are significantly shorter than the original and take a broad overview of the source material.
+• Summarising also involves putting the main idea(s) into your own words, which include the main point(s) only.
+Summaries are significantly shorter than the original and give a broad overview of the source material.
 Once again, it is necessary to cite the original source.
-You are encouraged to include page or chapter numbers when summarising, particularly if it will help your reader locate the relevant passage within a longer work.
+You are encouraged to include page or chapter numbers when summarising, particularly if it will help your reader to locate the relevant passage within a longer work.

-• The following is an example, from the Publication Manual of the American Psychological Association, of how to appropriately paraphrase and summarise to avoid plagiarism:
+• The following is an example of how to appropriately paraphrase and summarise to avoid plagiarism:

-As stated in the sixth edition of the Publication Manual of the American Psychological Association (APA, 2010), the ethical principles of scientific publication are designed to ensure the integrity of scientific knowledge and to protect the intellectual property rights of others.
-As the Publication Manual explains, authors are expected to correct the record if they discover errors in their publications; they are also expected to give credit to others for their prior work when it is quoted or paraphrased (pp. 15-16).
+As stated in the seventh edition of the Publication Manual of the American Psychological Association (APA, 2020), the ethical principles of scientific publication are designed to ensure the integrity of scientific knowledge and to protect the intellectual property rights of others.
+As the Publication Manual explains, authors are expected to correct the record if they discover errors in their publications; they are also expected to give credit to others for their prior work when it is quoted or paraphrased (pp. 254-257).

 Citing the whole of a document

 • Sometimes it may be necessary to give a general reference to the whole of a source document.
 This method of referencing is used least often.